 Jeff Allan of New Hampshire said in his complaint that Yahoo failed to adequately safeguard his personal information and seeks an order requiring the company to compensate him and other users for account fraud and for measures they have had to take to protect accounts put at risk by the Yahoo breach.

-Yahoo said on July 12 that hackers took a file containing login credentials for Yahoo and other accounts, such as Google Inc. (GOOG)’s Gmail, Microsoft Corp.
-(MSFT)’s Hotmail and AOL Inc. (AOL), from a Yahoo site featuring user articles, videos and slideshows.
+Yahoo said on July 12 that hackers took a file containing login credentials for Yahoo and other accounts, such as Google Inc. (GOOG:US)’s Gmail, Microsoft Corp.
+(MSFT:US)’s Hotmail and AOL Inc. (AOL:US), from a Yahoo site featuring user articles, videos and slideshows.

 TrustedSec, a Berea, Ohio-based security consulting company, said that a hacker group called D33DS had posted details of 450,000 user accounts on an unencrypted file taken from Yahoo Voices, a site where users can share their own content.